-G: Cameron Payne (5.0 ppg, 1.5 rpg, 1.9 apg) Known most for his pregame dance routines with Westbrook last season, Payne will look to have a greater impact off the bench in his second season in the NBA.
+G: Cameron Payne (5.0 ppg, 1.5 rpg, 1.9 apg) Known most for his pregame dance routines with Westbrook last season, Payne was in line to have a greater impact off the bench in his second season in the NBA.
+But a broken foot suffered early in training camp is expected to sideline Payne for anywhere from six to eight weeks.
 Payne shot just 41 percent from the floor with an effective field goal percentage of 47.5 percent as a rookie.

 G: Anthony Morrow (5.6 ppg) Morrow’s value can be found in his ability to hit open perimeter shots, thus helping the Thunder with their spacing offensively.
 Morrow shot just 38.5 percent from three last season however, nearly five percentage points lower than his career mark of 42.5 percent.